aaly/axiom/README.md

   CMake files for the AXIOM project
 ========================================

-This repository inclues the cmake lists skeleton for compiling the axiom repo
+This repository includes the cmake lists skeleton for compiling the axiom repo

 ![Alt Axiom software Architecture map ](architecture.png?raw=true "Architecture map")